ramanmiddha90/ParkBee-Assignment/README.md

 ## What future or current technology do you look forward to the most or want to use and why?

-I am pursuing my masters in Cyber security .
-So I would love to use best cyber security principles in project.
-Also I am passionate about azure architecture and design principle.
+I am pursuing my masters in Cyber security.
+So, I would love to use best cyber security principles in project.
+Also, I am passionate about azure architecture and design principle.
 So I am looking forward to use cyber security knowledge in Azure solutions.

 My passion is to learn new technology concepts so I am also spending time to get my hands dirty on "React"

 ## How would you find a production bug/performance issue?
 Have you done this before?

-Not frequently but in couple of intanses we are majorly dependent on logging of the system which help us to track the issues.
+Not frequently but in couple of instances, we were majorly dependent on logging of the system which helped us to track the issues.

 ## How would you improve the sample API (bug fixes, security, performance, etc.)?